FinnaCloud/finna-pk/docs/config.md

   - "user2@example.com"
 ```

-- When a user attempts to authenticate, OPKSSH checks if their email is present in the `deny_emails` list.
+- When a user attempts to authenticate, FINNA-PK checks if their email is present in the `deny_emails` list.
 - If a match is found (case-insensitive), authentication is denied, regardless of other authorization policies.

 It also supports a `deny_users` field.
-This field is a YAML array of strings, where each string is a user (linux principal) that opkssh never allow.
+This field is a YAML array of strings, where each string is a user (linux principal) that finna-pk never allow.
 This is equivalent to the `DenyUsers` field in [sshd_config](https://man.openbsd.org/sshd_config).

 Both `deny_emails` and `deny_users` are evaluated before policy.